erenozen/QtDocxTemplate/README.md

 - Table replication uses the first row under the table variable cell as a template.

 ## Roadmap / Non-Goals
-Strict parity first.
+Feature-complete template processing for common use cases.
 Out of scope (for now): headers/footers, numbering overrides, hyperlinks, advanced drawing objects, nested tables beyond simple row replication.

 ## Contributing
 See CONTRIBUTING.md.

 ## License & Notices
 Apache-2.0.
 See LICENSE and THIRD_PARTY_NOTICES.md.
-This project is independent from the original Java implementation.
+This project is an independent implementation.

-## Parity Statement
+## Design Principles
-Behavior limited intentionally to templ4docx scope; deviations are treated as bugs unless mandated by platform differences (Qt / C++ specifics).
+Comprehensive feature set with consistent behavior across all variable types.
+The library maintains document formatting and structure while providing flexible template processing capabilities.